Information on Drug and Alcohol Abuse Prevention, Intervention and

 call 911 immediately or SMU Police at 214-768-3333.

-extensive programs and resources offered to new and continuing students.
+extensive programs and resources to new and continuing students.

-courses, counseling, assessments, peer intervention and special training for
+courses, counseling, assessments, peer intervention and training for

-leaders in residence halls and Greek houses, as well as faculty and staff.
+leaders in Residence Commons and Greek houses, as well as faculty and staff.

 The SMU Police Department